scala/scala3/docs/docs/reference/features-classification.md

 **Status: essential**

-These are essential core features of Scala-3.
-Without them, Scala-3 would be a completely different language, with different foundations.
+These are essential core features of Scala 3.
+Without them, Scala 3 would be a completely different language, with different foundations.

 **Migration cost: none to low**

 Since these are additions, there's generally no migration cost for old code.
 An exception are intersection types which replace compound types with slightly cleaned-up semantics.
 But few programs would be affected by this change.

-### Simplifications
+## Simplifications

 These features replace existing constructs with the aim of making the language safer and simpler to use, and to promote uniformity in code style.